 The very core of who I am though, has always been connected to science, I‘ve always craved a deeper understanding of the world around me.
 This was a need which was never satisfied growing up, and it actually became a huge source of anxiety for me.
 I never had exposure to science growing up, so there was no way for me to know what it was, or that my passion actually has a name.
 I used to be obsessed with knowing how everything worked, and as cliché as this will probably sound, I always wanted to go into space.
 I had no idea that such a thing could be done, let alone by someone like me, but it never stopped me from looking at the sky every day and dream of it.
 As time went by however I went ahead with life, trying to be what I thought I was supposed to be.
 Once I left my abusive relationship, and started to realize just how many cards were stalked against me, I decided to become unapologetic about my life, because not everyone is born into good circumstances, is well informed of the ins and outs of the society we live in, or is able to follow “traditional” paths in life.
 Some individuals rely on survival to even dare to dream, once out there trying to find myself I realized that, to many people in this country I was just some Hispanic stereotype.
 A single mother, with abuse background, lack of higher education, what many people in America grow up to think would make a person less worthy of respect.
 I used my awareness to move forward, I was determined to challenge the stereotypes.

 I found a public institution and made the decision to go for it.
-I was so naïve, I thought I’d walk in there, ask about science and get some advice.
-All I found was discouragement, It was as if I was somehow predisposed to failure, because I wasn’t what’s called a “conventional student”.
-I was tired of being defeated so I didn’t listen and I enrolled anyway, and when I entered the biology lecture hall for the first time, I had tears pouring down my face.
+I was so naïve, I thought I’d walk in there, ask about science and get some advice, instead what I found was discouragement, doubts, It was as if I was somehow predisposed to failure because I wasn’t what’s called a “traditional student”.
+I was tired of being defeated so I didn’t listen and I enrolled anyway.
+When I entered the biology lecture hall for the first time, I had tears pouring down my face.
 To me that was a small victory.

 It’s been an arduous road to say the least, but through a lot of hard work, I am finally “settled” with my son, and in the process of pursuing Space BioPhysics full time, unfortunately, things did come to a halt in January 2017 when I got struck by a car walking home from work.
-As you can see I survived, and even though this accident put a stop on my plans to study and work at the same time, and has affected every single aspect of my life ever since, I continued to persist.
-To aid my mental health during the rehabilitation process, in late 2017 I started to use an old and inactive Twitter account, to not only advocate for science and science communication, but also to speak of the importance of representation for women of color in STEM.
+As you can see I survived that as well, and even though this accident put a stop on my plans to study, work, and has affected every single aspect of my life ever since, I continued to persist.
+To aid my mental health during the rehabilitation process, in late 2017 I started to use an old and inactive Twitter account, in no time I found my voice, a voice that I now use not only to advocate for science and science communication, but also to speak of the importance of representation for women of color in STEM.
 I want to continue to challenge many of the stereotypes attributed to having nontraditional lives.
-I’ve encountered opposition online, and in STEM even from those who claim to advocate for survivors like myself, but I continue to use my life as an example of how background should not be used to discount ability, to bypass worth.
+Of course I’ve encountered opposition online and in STEM even from those who claim to advocate for people like me, but I continue to use my life as an example of how background should not be used to discount ability, to bypass worth.
 I’ve found that struggles can be used to inspire, rather than act as obstacles or means to discriminate.
 In the end, perseverance is my only superpower.